About This Chapter

 4. The Six-Step Process for Preparing a Statement of Cash Flows

 In this lesson, we'll define and discuss the purpose of the cash flow statement.
-You'll learn how to construct the statement using six easy steps.
+You'll learn how to construct the statement using six easy steps of the indirect method for cash flow.
 We'll also provide examples of incoming and outgoing cash activities.

 5. Using the Statement of Cash Flows for Decision Making